shushtain/shushtain/README.md

 ### My Team Blamed Me for Picking Python so I Carried Them

-- I worry I might need to learn programming.
+I worry I might need to learn programming.

+### A Message to Someone With Suicidal Thoughts

+Most people are just trying their best.
+I try to survive.
+Please be patient.
+Don't be like [rhodes-b](https://github.com/rhodes-b).